mvemjsun/mock_server/README.md

 relevant db-adapter gem and update the database.yml config file with connect connect parameters.

 1. Install RVM & Ruby if needed
-2. Install Sqlite  from [sqlite] (https://www.sqlite.org/download.html)
+2. Install Sqlite  from [sqlite] (https://www.sqlite.org/download.html).
+Will help to manually browse the database if needed.
 3. Download sqlite browser from [browser] (http://sqlitebrowser.org)
-3. Clone git repository
+3. Clone git repository using `git clone https://github.com/mvemjsun/mock_server.git`
 4. Create database using the browser at `/db` and call it `mockserver.db` or you may continue to use the one in the repo.
-4. Run `bundle install`
+4. Run `bundle install` to install all needed gems.
-5. Run Rake task to create DB table as `rake db:migrate` if you dont want to use the db in the repo.
+5. Run Rake task to create DB table as `rake db:migrate` if you DONT want to use the db in the repo.
-6. Run server `rackup` which will start the service on port `9292`.
-The server is now ready to use at localhost:9292.
+6. Run server `RACK_ENV=production rackup &` which will start the service on port `9292`.
+You can now your API endpoints to point to the mockserver.
+Just change the host part of the url to `<mock_server_ip:9292>`.
 7. Visit http://localhost:9292/mock/create and get started.

 ### Features